 Community Events Participation

-Community events at Fordell School provide a fantastic opportunity for students and families to connect and engage with one another.
-The school's annual Ag Day is a highlight, showcasing the importance of agriculture while promoting event participation and community spirit.
+Community events at Fordell School offer fantastic opportunities for students and families to connect and engage with one another in meaningful ways.

 - Dragging wool packs and balancing ping pong balls